 Trade is conducted along two routes, between Salamabad in the Uri sector, and Muzaffarabad, and between Chakan-da-Bagh in the Poonch area of Jammu and Rawalakot in Azad Kashmir.
 Fundamentally, India and Pakistan have not quite come to grips with the conceptual implications of their innovation.
 Is LoC trade intra-Kashmir trade or international trade?
 It cannot be the latter because neither side regards the LoC as an international border, and neither does the Simla Pact of July 3, 1972.

 Once it is accepted that it is intra-Kashmir trade, the rest should follow.
-This includes proper banking systems, agreement on currency, functioning telecommunications facilities besides opportunities for personal interaction and a mechanism for the
+This includes proper banking systems, agreement on currency, functioning telecommunications facilities besides opportunities for personal interaction and a mechanism for the resolution of disputes.

 Last year, Indian officials proposed to their Pakistani counterparts that the Asian Clearing Union (ACU) be used as a channel for currency for LoC trade.
 Indo-Pak trade is conducted under the ACU’s auspices since it provides a simple arrangement for payments.
 Kashmiris resent this as a first step towards partitioning their state de jure.
 Goods are valued by traders in US dollars.
 But barter is an ad hoc deal in which the balance of trade shifts to one side or the other, inviting officials’ suspicion of a hawala transaction.
 Officials are never slow to entertain the suspicion of hawala money being used to finance militancy.